rehas/hackernews-aggregator/README.md

 ## Endpoints

+`localhost:3000/` : default root

-`/recent/` : Gets the last 250 items and returns the most frequently used words in titles.
+`/recent` : Gets the last 250 items and returns the most frequently used words in titles.

-`/historical/` : Gets the last 1000 items, filters only comments and returns the most used words.
+`/historical` : Gets the last 1000 items, filters only comments and returns the most used words.